la2050/archive/_projects/2015/la-paletera-de-los-angeles-fruit-bars-cold-drinks-healthy-delicious-snacks.md

    Since the collaboration of the previous mentioned organization are mainly targeted in non-monetary resources, but as a collaboration to facilitate the workspace and development of La Paletera the LA2050 Challenge Grant will designated to the initial investment of the project fund.

    Partnerships with Calo Youth Center to build our Paleta Mobile, a Solar-powered Tricycle and Dreamhaus a young urban artistic non-profit focused on youth in Southern Los Angeles.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The first phase of La Paletera has an initial budget of $150,000.00.
-The
-  $50,000.00 additional costs will be covered mainly by donation to the organization, sponsorship to the project and funds gathered in our annual fundraising benefit.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Resources  Est. Cost
-   Rent of Kitchen space  $30,000.00
-   Paleta Mobile Manufacturing $30,000.00
-   Staffing  $25,000.00
-   Training  $12,000.00
-   Administration Fees  $15,000.00
-   Paleta Manufactruing  $32,000.00
-   Workshop - Materials  $6,000.00
-    $150,000.00
 How do you plan to scale the success of your proposal?: >- By measuring the efectiveness of the small business using qualitative and quantitative measures to evaluate La Paletera enterprise.
 Data will be used to